Ian Happ Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.7 K/9, which ranks 14th in the league.
+- The Yankees pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Yankees have the fifth-ranked team ERA across all league pitching staffs (3.80).
+- The Yankees' 3.79 team ERA ranks fifth across all MLB pitching staffs.

-- The Yankees rank 13th in baseball in home runs surrendered (96 total, 1.1 per game).
+- Yankees pitchers combine to rank 12th in baseball in home runs given up (97 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.